PUBPOL-542-Computational-Thinking/Merge/README.md

 # Merge
-This repository contains merged data
+This repository contains merged data from TJ, Hema,and Samikshya's individual data.